Cost guide · Verified July 6, 2026

 Hone Health7.5/10$65 initial Biomarker Test + Consultfrom $25/mo≈ $700CJul 6, 2026

 First-year totals = consult fee + 12 months on the provider's cheapest systemic-estrogen route; the full assumption set for each number is documented on the ranked review pages.
-"Not verifiable" means the provider gates pricing behind intake or our July 2026 pass couldn't confirm it — which tells you something too.
+"Not verifiable" means the provider gates pricing behind intake or our July 2026 pass couldn't confirm it, which tells you something too.
 Facts carry Verified/Reported status labels on each review page.
-Midi's ≈$700 is the cash scenario; with in-network PPO insurance the year typically runs $0–$120 in copays (see the insurance guide).
+10 of these 13 are cash-pay; Midi Health, Gennev, Elektra Health bill commercial insurance.
+For how coverage interacts with the pharmacy price of your medication, see the insurance guide.

 Why do our numbers differ from advertised prices?